jameskendallbruce/Cry-Wolf-Client/README.md

 ### NOTE: This is only the client.
-Server can be located at https://github.com/jameskendallbruce/Cry-Wolf-Server
+The server can be located at https://github.com/jameskendallbruce/Cry-Wolf-Server
 Both must run for full functionality.
+Only supported locally but the MongoDB database persists so changes can be made.

+# Basic Description
+Welcome to Cry Wolf.
+This is still in the early stages of development.
+Cry Wolf is a paranormal mystery adventure game.
+In its current form, it is primarily a character generator with a character gallery.
+As development continues, world exploration, character interactions, character choice, and turn-based combat will all be fully implemented to create a complete point-and-click adventure game (with light RPG and visual novel elements).
+In the meantime, get to know the characters that have been added.
+Note: Although this allows new characters to be added to the database, the current iteration only fully supports characters with existing art.
+Feel free to play around.
+All character info is backed up elsewhere.

-# Getting Started with Create React App
+# BOILERPLATE INSTRUCTIONS: Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).